 You frequently repeat sounds or words, “block” on sounds, speech does not flow easily, or you experience signs of stress or facial tension when speaking.

-You frequently have a hoarse sounding voice, not related to colds or illness, or have been diagnosed with vocal nodules or other voice related problems.
+You frequently have a hoarse sounding voice, have lost your voice, have been diagnosed with vocal nodules or other voice related problems.

 You have recently suffered from a stroke and it has affected your speech or language skills.